 Look, before you brush off this holiday, we’re here to encourage marketers to embrace the opportunity to celebrate this under-appreciated vegetable.
 As strange as it may seem, it can pay to be a lima bean advocate, and make the unpopular kidney-shaped wonder a trending topic with #LimaBeanRespectDay.
 Brands can share creative recipes to help motivate people to actually eat their vegetables.

-Who doesn’t love permission to do what you want?
+In the words of Ron Swanson, “I can do what I want.”
 This holy day, originally created by Thomas and Ruth Roy of Wellcat, helps people take a break from rigid dietary restrictions and enjoy life.
 With wellness intention on the rise and acai bowls on every corner, sometimes your customers just need permission to cut loose and indulge.
 If you’re an organic, vegan eatery, we recommend sitting this one out.

 This is a sterling example of how to celebrate the kitchen-impaired people of the world and invite them into your establishment.
 It’s a fine line between celebrating shortcomings and insulting your audience, so be sure to make the marketing light and fun.
 Offer customers a break from the stresses of a kitchen, welcome them in and let them know you are happy to serve them.